ATAS (Amazing Task and Assignment System) Developer Guide

 - List of tasks contain both

-tasks - In this test case,
+assignmentandeventtasks - In this test case,

-in the list
+assignmenttask is listed in index2in the list

 Note: Index of tasks may vary depending on order of adding task.

-[A] represents anassignment
+[A] represents anassignmenttask type.

-[E] represents anevent
+[E] represents aneventtask type.

 Test Case 1: repeat id/1 p/3d

-Expected Output: Success message indicating that event
+Expected Output: Success message indicating that event message will repeat every 3 days.
+Issuing a list command will

-show that event changed to a repeat event
+show that event changed to a repeat event task type with [R] to indicate repeat and [3d] to indicate 3 days.

 Test Case 2: repeat id/1 p/0

-Expected Output: Success message indicating that repeat event
+Expected Output: Success message indicating that repeat event will no longer repeat.
+Issuing a list command will

-show that repeat event
+show that repeat event is changed to event task type.

 Test Case 3: repeat id/1 p/3a